hypo69/hypo/docs/gemini/consultant/ru/webdriver/js.md

     def get_referrer(self) -> str:
         """Retrieves the referrer URL of the current document.

-        Returns:
-            str: The referrer URL, or an empty string if unavailable.
+        :return: The referrer URL, or an empty string if unavailable.
         """
         try:
             return self.driver.execute_script('return document.referrer;') or ''